Scientific Name

 How to Grow and Care

-Although you don't have to live in the tropics to grow Plumeria in the home garden, you should be aware of its growing requirements beforehand.
+Although you do not have to live in the tropics to grow Plumeria in your home garden, you should know its growing requirements beforehand.

 Often grown in the garden as an ornamental shrub or small tree, these plants need to be grown in well-draining, slightly acidic soil.
 They also need at least 6 hours of full sun.

-While the plants are fairly tolerant of both salt and windy conditions, they are not tolerant of cold and must be protected.
-Therefore, they should be container grown in colder regions.
-In areas that may be warm most of the time but still fairly prone to cold winters, the plant can be dug up and overwintered indoors.
+While the plants are pretty tolerant of salt and windy conditions, they are not tolerant of cold and must be protected.
+Therefore, they should be container-grown in colder regions.
+The plant can be dug up and overwintered indoors in areas that may be warm most of the time but still fairly prone to cold winters.
 Alternatively, you can sink container-grown Plumerias in the ground, bringing them indoors once the temperatures begin to drop in fall.
 Then, once warmer temps return in spring, you can return the plants outdoors.

 See more at How to Grow and Care for Plumeria.